Earthquakes on May 1, 2026

 0.1 km---✓ ReviewedUSGS →

-At 17:53 UTC on May 1, 2026, a magnitude 2.4 tremor occurred 65 km SSW of Alcan Border, Alaska.
+This magnitude 2.4 event was detected 65 km SSW of Alcan Border, Alaska on May 1, 2026, with origin time 17:53 UTC.
 At a depth of just 0.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Geolocation places the event at 62.176°N, -141.786°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: